briangonzalez/gridss/README.md

 ### Description

 gridss provides a mobile-first 12-column grid applied using object oriented css.
+It weights in at **~2kb**.

 **[Demo →](https://codepen.io/briangonzalez/pen/jYyOOw?editors=1100)**